jamesshore/quixote/ROADMAP.md

 	* `clip`
 	* `display`
 	* `clip-path` (not supported; fails fast)
+	* Compatibility note: IE 8 doesn't distinguish between `clip: auto` and `clip: rect(auto, auto, auto, auto)`.
+So IE 8 won't work with `rendered` descriptor.
+	* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
+So they can't calculate clipping values when the `clip` property is used
 * Update SizeDescriptor and PositionDescriptor's "none" option to reflect broader reasons an element could be non-rendered
 * ElementRenderedEdge
+	* Compatibility note: IE 8 doesn't distinguish between `clip: auto` and `clip: rect(auto, auto, auto, auto)`.
+So IE 8 won't work with `rendered` descriptor.
+	* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
+So they can't calculate clipping values when the `clip` property is used
 * Move descriptors out of special "Descriptor" page and into regular documentation (such as QElement properties)?
 Or both?
 * Code change: Change element.width and .height back to 0 (instead of non-rendered) for zero-width/height elements.